ava-labs/avalanche-docs/docs/dapps/smart-contracts/using-hardhat-with-the-avalanche-c-chain.md

 ### Balances

-Prints a list of accounts and their corresponding AVAX balances on the local Avash network.
+Prints a list of accounts and their corresponding AVAX balances on the local ANR network.

 ```text
 $ yarn balances --network local